1998 Atlantic hurricane season: Storm names

-The following names were used for named storms in the North Atlantic in 1998.
-This is the same list used in the 1992 season with the exception of Alex, which replaced Andrew.
-The names Alex, Lisa, Mitch, and Nicole were used for the first (and only, in the case of Mitch) time this year.
-The names not retired from this list were used again in the 2004 season.
+The following list of names was used for named storms that formed in the North Atlantic in 1998.
+This is the same list used in the 1992 season, with the exception of Alex, which replaced Andrew.
+The names Alex, Lisa, Mitch, and Nicole were used for the first (and only in the case of Mitch) time this year.

 Retirement

-The World Meteorological Organization retired the names Georges and Mitch in the spring of 1999.
-They were replaced by Gaston and Matthew, in which both of these names were used in the 2004 season.
+The World Meteorological Organization retired the names Georges and Mitch in the spring of 1999 from the Atlantic hurricane name lists due to the damage and number of deaths each one caused and they will never be used again for Atlantic tropical cyclones.
+They were replaced by Gaston and Matthew for the 2004 season.

 Season effects

-This is a table of the storms in the 1998 Atlantic hurricane season.
-It mentions all of the season's storms and their names, durations, intensities, areas affected, damages and death totals.
-Deaths in parentheses are additional and indirect (e.g. a traffic accident or landslide), but are still related to that storm.
-The damage and death totals in this list include impacts when the storm was a precursor wave or post-tropical low, and all of the damage figures are in 1998 USD.
+This is a table of all of the storms that formed in the 1998 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1998 USD.